 Therefore the main benefit to self drive the Golden Circle in Iceland was the opportunity to take your time.
 You can spend as much or as little time as you want at each stop.
 You can also make unexpected stops along the way if you spot somewhere when driving – this is not possible if you are part of a tour group.

 You can decide to eat where you want.
 Many excursion tours will have allocated stops for where you can eat, as they are convenient, however, these places often tend to be at major tourist attractions, and therefore prices will be considerably more expensive.
 By self-driving, you can choose where you want to eat or even pick up food from the local supermarket before you head off to have a picnic along the way.
+Be sure to download handy Iceland’s Golden Circle map above to see my restaurant recommendations.

 Another benefit of self-driving is you can set off early.
 Excursions leave at a set time, most of the time this will be the same time as every other tour group, meaning it will be busy at the stops along the Golden Circle, especially during high season.
-As we were driving we choose to leave early to beat the crowds and even decided to drive the opposite way around the route, meaning we missed the tour groups at every stop.
+As we were driving we choose to leave early to beat the crowds and even decided to drive the Golden Circle the opposite way around the route, meaning we missed the tour groups at every stop.

 Obviously, you can take as long as you want driving the Golden Circle and if you just want to do the highlights version you can probably get through it in 3-4 hours.
 It is important to remember your own limitations with long drives, ensuring you keep alert and safe.
-Depending on how many stops you want to take and how long for, the Golden Circle tour can last anywhere from 6-10+ hours.
+Depending on how many stops you want to take and how long for, the Golden Circle Map Tour can last anywhere from 6-10+ hours.

-Where to stop along the Golden Circle
+Where to stop along the Golden Circle, Iceland

 Thingvellir National Park (also known as the Þingvellir National Park)

-Thingvellir National Park is a UNESCO world heritage site, it is a key location in Icelandic history as the oldest existing parliament in the world first assembled there in 930 AD.
+The Thingvellir National Park is a UNESCO world heritage site, it is a key location in Icelandic history as the oldest existing parliament in the world first assembled there in 930 AD.
 Besides being a location of historical significance, Thingvellir is also protected as a national park due to its unique geology and natural features.

 It is here you will also find the Silfra Fissure, a crack between the North American and Eurasian continental plates, and it is the only place in the world where you can dive or snorkel directly between two continental plates.